dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlLogin/README.md

 * When the `LoginType` `'SqlLogin'` is used, then the login authentication mode must have been set to `Mixed` or `Normal`.
 If set to `Integrated` and error will be thrown.
+* When `LoginMustChangePassword` is used (only valid when the `LoginType` is `'SqlLogin'`), this cannot be used to change this setting on a pre-existing `SqlLogin`.
+This property/parameter can only be used when creating a new `SqlLogin` and where subsequent updates will not be applied or, alternatively, when the desired state will not change (for example, where `LoginMustChangePassword` is initially set to `$false` and will always be set to `$false`).

 ## Known issues